An inspiring new cabaret that will move you and pull at your heart-strings. The true spirit of the migrant experience.

 - Touring Party

-Described by Kate Ceberano as “an asset to the cabaret community”, Michaela Burger is the recipient of the award for Best Cabaret Adelaide Fringe 2016 and has been nominated for a Helpmann Academy for Best Cabaret Performer 2016.
+Described by Kate Ceberano as “an asset to the cabaret community”, Michaela Burger is the recipient of the award for Best Cabaret Adelaide Fringe 2016 and has been nominated for two Helpmann Academy Awards for Best Cabaret Performer 2016 and 2019.

 In addition to winning the 2015 International Cabaret Contest, Burger is the co-creator and star of the successful stage show Exposing Edith, about the life and songs of Edith Piaf.
 The show has performed to sell out audiences throughout Australia, New Zealand and the UK.

-Other performing credits include Can You Hear Colour?
-(Adelaide Festival, Patch Theatre), Her Majesty’s Closing Benefit; alongside Meow Meow, Robyn Archer, Nancye Hayes, Rob Mills, Johanna Allen, Tim Rogers and Cameron Goodall (Adelaide Festival Centre), Brel-The Immortal Troubadour (Adelaide Cabaret Festival), Rumpelstiltskin (Windmill/State Theatre SA), Cranky Bear (Patch Theatre).
+Other performing credits include Rumpelstiltskin (Southbank Centre London/Windmill/State Theatre SA), Can You Hear Colour?
+(Adelaide Festival/Patch Theatre), Her Majesty’s Closing Benefit; alongside Meow Meow, Robyn Archer, Nancye Hayes, Johanna Allen, Tim Rogers and Cameron Goodall (Adelaide Festival Centre), Bronya's Late Night Hour (Julia Zemiro/Adelaide Cabaret Festival), Cranky Bear (Patch Theatre).

 - Company Website

 This is a multicultural show.
 It is appealing to people who have ever doubted their ability to prove their circumstances wrong or struggled starting a new venture as a minority.
 It is a tale of strength, passion, determination, inspiration and a hunger to change the course of ones destiny - all for the sake of 'family'.